PhD in Politics and International Studies (2023 Entry)

 Before you submit your application, you should also consult the Doctoral College's information about visiting as a research student; their pages contain further information about fees, links to visa information if required, and a link to the relevant application form.

 The PhD programme in PAIS is designed to be taken on a full-time basis.
-However, for a small number of candidates, studying part-time offers a way to balance life and study commitments.
+However, for a small number of candidates, studying part-time may offer a way to balance life and study commitments.

 General entry requirements

-A Master’s degree (or equivalent) with a minimum degree classification of merit/2:i in a relevant subject area; a strong research proposal; explicit support from potential PAIS supervisor(s).
+A Master’s degree (or equivalent) with a minimum degree classification of merit/2:i in a relevant subject area; a strong research proposal; explicit support from at least one potential PAIS supervisor.

 English language requirements